olga-od-ua/hello_ireland/README.md

 # Oh Hello Ireland

-Oh Hello Ireland is an online store that sells unique images of Ireland.
-When buying an image the customer receives all the copyrights for that particular image.
-Currently images are broken down into 5 main categories: Buildings, Landscapes, Portraits, Ocean & Sealife and Wildlife.
+"Oh, Hello Ireland!" is an online store that sells unique images of Ireland.
+When buying an image the customer receives the copyrights for that particular image.
+Currently, images are broken down into 5 main categories: Buildings, Landscapes, Portraits, Ocean & Sealife and Wildlife.

-Unlike other image stock online stores, Oh Hello Ireland sells images made by the best Irish photographers, meaning that all the objects in the images are presented through the eyes of true Irish people, reflecting their nature and culture.
+Unlike other image stock online stores, "Oh, Hello Ireland!" sells images made by the greatest Irish photographers, meaning that all the objects in the images are presented through the eyes of true Irish people, reflecting their authenticity, nature and culture.

 ## The live website can be viewed here: [Oh Hello Ireland](https://hello-ireland.herokuapp.com/)